 The piping system in your home is comprised of units that all have their individual functions but work together as a cohesive unit.
 If you unclog sink waste and notice that the buildup is slowing the flow of water in other areas of your home, it's beyond a DIY fix.

 This is a signal that the clog isn't isolated to a localized, tiny portion of your home.
 Rather, it's in a major drain and its complications are rendering the rest of your plumbing unusable.

 If the rest of your drains work fine with the exception of the one troublesome one, the issue is likely not as widespread.
 It's also more manageable.

 3. Ignored or Isolated Clogs

 Are you dealing with a single clogged drain in your upstairs guest bathroom that no one has used since the kids went off to college?
-If so, you might have just made it a family rule that the sink is off limits.
-It not the best solution and you are leaving alot to chance and hopping that everyone complies.
+If so, you might have just made it a family rule that the sink is off-limits.
+It is not the best solution and you are leaving a lot to chance and hoping that everyone complies.

 4. It's in a High-Traffic Area